DFE-Digital/apply-for-teacher-training/docs/developer-onboarding.md

 This document describes the on-boardng steps for new Developers when they join the team.

-## You can request access to the following by asking in the #digital-tools-support slack channel:
+## You can request access to the following by asking in the #digital-tools-support slack channel

 - [DfE-Digital](https://github.com/DFE-Digital) GitHub group access.
 Once you're added to the BAT (Becoming a Teacher) team you will have access to all repos.
 Ours are [Find](https://github.com/DFE-Digital/find-teacher-training) and [Apply](https://github.com/DFE-Digital/apply-for-teacher-training)
-- [Logit access](https://dashboard.logit.io/a/eeeb8311-79d8-49ab-9410-9b6d76b26f72) (Stack: Becoming a teacher - PaaS)
 - [Sentry access](https://sentry.io/auth/login/dfe-teacher-services/)

 ## DevOps steps

 ### Getting familiar with AKS